rust-lang/rust/doc/tutorial-macros.md

 ### Transcription

 As the above example demonstrates, `$(...)*` is also valid on the right-hand side of a macro definition.
-The behavior of Kleene star in transcription, especially in cases where multiple stars are nested, and multiple different names are involved, can seem somewhat magical and intuitive at first.
+The behavior of `*` in transcription, especially in cases where multiple `*`s are nested, and multiple different names are involved, can seem somewhat magical and intuitive at first.
 The system that interprets them is called "Macro By Example".
 The two rules to keep in mind are (1) the behavior of `$(...)*` is to walk through one "layer" of repetitions for all of the `$name`s it contains in lockstep, and (2) each `$name` must be under at least as many `$(...)*`s as it was matched against.
-If it is under more, it'll will be repeated, as appropriate.
+If it is under more, it'll be repeated, as appropriate.

 ## Parsing limitations

-The parser used by the macro system is reasonably powerful, but the parsing of Rust syntax is restricted in two ways:
+The macro parser will parse Rust syntax with two limitations:

 1. The parser will always parse as much as possible.
 For example, if the comma were omitted from the syntax of `early_return!` above, `input_1 [` would've been interpreted as the beginning of an array index.
 In fact, invoking the macro would have been impossible.
-2. The parser must have eliminated all ambiguity by the time it reaches a `$name:fragment_specifier`.
-This most often affects them when they occur in the beginning of, or immediately after, a `$(...)*`; requiring a distinctive token in front can solve the problem.
+2. The parser must have eliminated all ambiguity by the time it reaches a `$name:fragment_specifier` declaration.
+This limitation can result in parse errors when declarations occur at the beginning of, or immediately after, a `$(...)*`.
+Changing the invocation syntax to require a distinctive token in front can solve the problem.

 ## A final note

 Macros, as currently implemented, are not for the faint of heart.
 Even ordinary syntax errors can be more difficult to debug when they occur inside a macro, and errors caused by parse problems in generated code can be very tricky.
-Invoking the `log_syntax!` macro can help elucidate intermediate states, using `trace_macros!(true)` will automatically print those intermediate states out, and using `--pretty expanded` as an argument to the compiler will show the result of expansion.
+Invoking the `log_syntax!` macro can help elucidate intermediate states, invoking `trace_macros!(true)` will automatically print those intermediate states out, and passing the flag `--pretty expanded` as a command-line argument to the compiler will show the result of expansion.